 Please note, the Digital Strategy Fund is now closed for applications.
-Stay tuned for more information on new opportunities for digital funding in the months leading up to the next strategic plan.
+Stay tuned for more information about Digital Generator and Digital Greenhouse, two new funding initiatives coming in September 2021.

 Digital Literacy and Intelligence

 Digital Strategy Fund

 The Digital Literacy and Intelligence component supports the arts sector in building digital knowledge, skills and capacity.
 It supports Canadian artists, groups and arts organizations in their efforts to:

 - respond more effectively to the challenges, issues and opportunities of the digital era;

 - develop and broaden their strategic digital thinking;

 - strengthen their ability to translate that thinking into sustainable, concrete actions.

 Applicants may request a grant for a single-phase initiative.